xdeama/personal-site-hugo/hugo/content/en/about/_index.md

 My name is Denis Malolepszy, and I have been active in the IT industry since 2010.
 Currently, I am based in Frankfurt am Main.

-In 2022, I started my own business as an IT architect and took over the chairmanship of the supervisory board of [DenktMit]({{< relref "/denktmit" >}}), a cooperative that I co-founded in 2021.
+In 2022, I started my own business as a software architect and took over the chairmanship of the supervisory board of [DenktMit]({{< relref "/denktmit" >}}), a cooperative that I co-founded in 2021.

 Previously, I was:
 - Head of IT at Habona Invest, an asset manager from Frankfurt am Main,